 2. The Jewelry Test

-- If it is yellowish, you have a warm undertone.
+- If it glows against the silver foil, you have a cool undertone.

-Hold garments of different colors against your skin.
+Hold garments of different colors against your skin for this method.
 It is better if you wear them and stand in front of a mirror.
 You have:

 - Cool Undertone: If you look good in purple, black, emerald, bright blue, lavender, and pink.